zertyz/encryptable-tokio-fs/README.md

 ## Global context vs Instantiated

-On the above usage example, a single key would be used for all file operations -- since the easiest integration path is to keep using the global context, exactly as `tokio` does when using file APIs under `tokio::fs`.
+On the above usage example, a single key would be used for all file operations -- since the easiest integration path is to keep using the global context (matching what `tokio` by exposing the APIs statically under `tokio::fs`).

-Nonetheless, there will be APIs to instantiate the cryptor FS layer -- allowing multiple keys to be used simultaneously.
+Nonetheless, there will be APIs to instantiate the "Cryptor FS layer" -- allowing multiple keys to be used simultaneously.

 Using the global context is easier, but has the downside to require the key to be stored in RAM until the process ends, which may be of concern when executing it in adverse environments.